The Jeep CJ2 followed the CJ1 into production toward the end of World War II around 1944.

 However, the agricultural angle didn't seem to catch on as intended,

-so Willys would have to rethink it's marketing strategies if the Universal Jeep
+so Willys would have to rethink its marketing strategies if the Universal Jeep

 The Willys CJ2 Jeep was built from 1944 through 1945.